Skip to main content

 McWhorter's Orchard

 Visit McWhorter's Orchard in Argyle for fun autumnal activities.
-The local orchard opens in fall for apple picking, pumpkin picking, mouthwatering apple cider doughnuts, and more.
+The local orchard opens in the fall for apple picking, pumpkin picking, mouthwatering apple cider doughnuts, and more.
 It's a great way to spend a fall afternoon.

 Find Pumpkins of All Shapes & Sizes